-4. PROJECT DESCRIPTION
+3. PROJECT DESCRIPTION

-4.1.
+3.1.
 Beneficiary Organizations

-Twelve candidate schools in Tanzania (Africa) were identified in coordination with the non-profit organization African Malaika as well as Tanzanian national government officials.
-These schools were evaluated via on-site visits in October of 2012, and three secondary schools were judged to meet RIEO criteria for project involvement.
-A summary of the evaluation criteria as well as the selected schools is included in Appendix A: Beneficiary Schools.
+Seven candidate schools in Tanzania (Africa) were identified in coordination with the Arusha District Council and other government officials.
+These schools were evaluated via on-site visits in September of 2013, and three schools were judged to meet Reneal IEO criteria for project involvement.
+A fourth school also appears promising, if time and resources permit.
+A summary of the evaluation criteria as well as the selected schools is included in Appendix A.

-4.2.
+3.2.
 Technical Details

-The RIEO low-cost computer infrastructure was initially developed to support a high school in the Philippines.
+The Reneal IEO low-cost computer infrastructure was initially developed to support a high school in the Philippines.
 This approach allows a school to connect many (10-20) less powerful computers ("clients") to a single powerful computer (the "server").
 Each of the clients looks like a capable unit to the user, but programs are actually running on the server.
 More powerful clients allow for local load-sharing as well.

-Key features of the RIEO low-cost computer infrastructure include the following:
+Key features of the Reneal IEO low-cost computer infrastructure include the following: